UniversalDependencies/docs/workgroups/newdoc/object_predication.md

 </td></tr></tbody>
 </table>

+Nevertheless, there are situations where a language should exceptionally be allowed more than one verbal copula.
+Typically there is some kind of deficient paradigm where one stem has only past tense forms and the other only present tense; or one has affirmative and the other negative forms; or one is in default imperfective aspect while the other is iterative.
+Depending on the language-specific lemmatization rules, the forms may or may not be grouped under one lemma.
+If each of them has its own lemma, both/all such lemmas can be registered as copulas.

+The boundaries here are somewhat blurry and must be specified at the language-specific level (while maximizing parallelism at least between closely related languages).
+For example, one could claim that the difference between English _to be_ and _to become_ is aspectual and they qualify to be two deficient parts of one verbal paradigm; but as English verbs do not normally have such an opposition in their paradigms, it would be misguided to pretend that _to become_ is just an aspect-marked form of the copula _to be_.
+On the other hand, the same could be said about the opposition between _ser_ and _estar_ in Spanish (and their cognates in other Romance languages): the former is used for permanent, the latter for temporary state.
+Nevertheless, the UD guidelines explicitly say that both these verbs are allowed as copulas, as both of them mean just “to be” and it would not be practical to arbitrarily pick one of them as THE copula.

 ## Verbal Strategy

 Finally, some languages will treat the object predicate as a verb rather than a noun, and apply verbal inflection to it.
 As a consequence, the predicate will be analyzed in UD as a [VERB]() and the construction will be unrecognizable from normal predication of action concepts.
 (Note that the MISC column can optionally carry information about the verb being derived from a noun, but this is neither required nor regulated by the UD guidelines.)

 Classical Nahuatl [nci] “I am a doctor” (compare to _Ni-chōca_ “I am crying”):